3D Printing Functional Parts with Selective Laser Sintering

-SLS builds durable plastic parts for prototyping and low-volume production
+SLS builds precise plastic parts for prototyping and low-volume production

 Sintering is the process of applying heat and/or pressure to fuse bits of metal, ceramic, and other materials into a solid mass.
 It’s nothing new.
 Nature has been fusing sedimentary minerals into slate and quartzite for eons, and humans began using similar methods to make bricks and porcelain millennia ago.
 Today, sintering is used to produce everything from gears and connecting rods to sprockets and bearings.
 It’s also used to 3D print parts.

-SLS needs none of the support structures typical with DMLS, however, and unlike stereolithography (SLA)—the third laser-based additive manufacturing (AM) process available at Protolabs—SLS creates fully functional parts using engineering-grade nylon, and is essentially the only AM technology able to create living hinges and snap-fit assemblies.
+SLS needs none of the support structures typical with DMLS, however, and unlike stereolithography (SL)—the third laser-based additive manufacturing (AM) process available at Protolabs—SLS creates fully functional parts using engineering-grade nylon, and is essentially the only AM technology able to create living hinges and snap-fit assemblies.
 (These features can be produced with SL, however, they will be much more fragile and not have the life expectancy of those produced with SLS).
-This makes it an excellent way to prototype injection-molded products, and can even be used as a low-volume alternative to molding in some cases.
+This makes it an excellent way to prototype injection-moulded products, and can even be used as a low-volume alternative to moulding in some cases.